gravitational/teleport/rfd/0191-workload-id-config-ux.md

 // When conditions are provided, the rule evaluates to true if all conditions
 // evaluate to true.
 message WorkloadIdentityRule {
+  // The set of conditions to evaluate.
+All condition may return true for this
+  // rule to return true.
   repeated WorkloadIdentityCondition conditions = 1;
+  // The predicate language expression to evaluate.
+Mutually exclusive with
+  // conditions.
   string expression = 2;
 }